MarcoFormante/Mettez-en-place-un-serveur-et-un-site-simple-avec-PHP/README.md

  - *functions.php* : Create function GenerateErrorMessage for displaying errors.
  - *index.php* : Add error message if no entries in database and escape HTML output.
  - *style.css* : add style for the new class `error-message`.

+### branch: correction-etape3 : Étape 4 – Mettez à jour la page de détail d'une œuvre

+- Add Database connection.
+- Fetch oeuvre data.
+- Escape all fields.
+- Add RedirectTo function to redirect to index if there is not valid ID or not valid oeuvre.